The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ### Dual Wielding
 If dual-wielding a set of weapons, roll damage for both and choose which result to keep.
 ### Mounted Combat
-When mounted a PC gains a bonus damage die equal to their base weapon damage when in melee combat against a foe smaller than them.
-A flail wielding PC will do 2d8 total damage in melee.
-If a magic weapon does more than the standard d6 - d10 damage, the bonus damage die is equal to the damage of a basic similar weapon.
+When mounted a PC attacks with advantage when in melee combat against a foe smaller than them.

 A horse or similar mount is required to have this benefit.
 ### Worn Weapons